kubealex/bootable-container-images/README.md

 ## What are bootable containers?

 As the name suggests, bootable containers differ from general purpose containers as the underlying image they use contains all necessary bits to make it act exactly like a standard OS, including modules, systemd, etc.
+They use specific tailored base images that include a Linux kernel and upon boot *systemd* is running as pid1 as in a "standard" OS.

 ### How are they different?